giamba95/SaplingSimilarity/README.md

 - numpy 1.19.5
 - pandas 1.2.4
 - sklearn 1.0.2

--
-# Datasets
+# An example to run SSCF on export data
+> python main.py --dataset="export" --test="test" --gamma=0.7 --similarity="sapling_similarity"

 We provide five processed datasets:
 - export
 - amazon-product
 - gowalla
 - yelp2018
-- amazon-book.
+- amazon-book
-We also provide the movielens dataset (https://grouplens.org/datasets/movielens) we use in our paper to compare similarity metrics in predicting ratings
-# An example to run SSCF on export data
-> python main.py --dataset="export" --test="test" --gamma=0.7 --similarity="sapling_similarity"

 if test="validation", a validation set is used to evaluate the performance.